Skip to main content

 Linking our work to programmes and research

-In 2018, a number of our pro bono schemes were converted into assessed modules.
-Students now have the opportunity to study clinical legal education modules that include 'Law in the Community' and 'Miscarriages of Justice: Cardiff University Innocence Project' and experience partnership working with the Support Through Court scheme, Victim Support, and the Welsh Rugby Union.
+Some of our schemes will soon run again as optional assessed modules while keeping a balance with extra-curricular activity.
+Students will have the opportunity to study clinical legal education modules that include 'Law in the Community' as well as 'Miscarriages of Justice: Cardiff University Innocence Project'.